cakephp/docs/en/core-libraries/components/pagination.rst

 pagination.
 This array should have the same structure as the ``$paginate`` property on a controller.

-Control which fields used for ordering
+Control which Fields Used for Ordering
 ======================================

 By default sorting can be done on any non-virtual column a table has.
 This is